KanoComputing/js-api-resource/README.md

 ## API Resource

-> Simple promised wrapper for http resources for client-side JavaScript or Node.js
+> Simple wrapper for http resources for client-side JavaScript or Node.js

 ## Setup